An excerpt from Under Sail, The Dredgeboats of Delaware Bay by Donald H. Rolfs.

 1991 – The National Park Service designates the J. & E. Riggin as a National Historic Landmark.

-1997 – Capts Jon Finger & Anne Mahle become the new stewards of the J. & E. Riggin from Dave & Sue Allen
+1997 – Captains Jon Finger & Anne Mahle of Rockland, Maine purchase the J. & E. Riggin from Dave & Sue Allen

 2007 – Wins the state of Maine’s Environmental Leader Award –one of the first 50 businesses and the first Maine windjammer (and remains so)

 2010 – Named Best Place to have dinner with a View by Yankee Magazine